Definition of ‘Racing on Highways’

 Meaning of ‘Drag Race’

-‘Drag Race’ means the operation of two or more motor vehicles from a point side by side at accelerating speeds in a competitive attempt to outdistance each other, or the operation of one or more motor vehicles over a common selected course, from the same point to the same point, for the purpose of comparing the relative speeds or power of acceleration of such motor vehicle or motor vehicles within a certain distance or time limit.
+‘Drag Race’ means the operation of two or more vehicles from a point side by side at accelerating speeds in a competitive attempt to outdistance each other, or the operation of one or more motor vehicles over a common selected course for the purpose of comparing the relative speeds or power of acceleration.

 Penalties for Street Racing